CNES/pangeo-pyinterp/docs/source/setup/build.rst

 .. note::

-    The documentation uses `furo <https://github.com/pradyunsg/furo>`_ as HTML style.
-This package must be available before running the above command.
-You can install it with corda-forge or pip.
+    The documentation uses `sphinx-book-theme
+    <https://github.com/executablebooks/sphinx-book-theme>`_ as HTML style.
+This
+    package must be available before running the above command.
+You can install it with conda-forge or pip.

 Install
 =======